Skip to content

 • 04

-In their own backyards, 78% of Angelenos support more spending on tree planting and maintenance in their neighborhoods, while 23% oppose.
+Shade isn’t just a regional priority — it’s personal.
+In their own neighborhoods, 78% of Angelenos support more spending on tree planting and maintenance to make their blocks cooler and greener, while 23% oppose.

 What do Angelenos value most about trees?